 CREATED BY: This resource is a project started by a team of education technology and media specialists in Michigan.
 The project receives staff support and funding through the REMC Association of Michigan.
 The team appreciates the work of those who have created the task cards on the site.

 TARGET AUDIENCE: The primary audience is K-5 educators.
 The Task Cards have been assigned a grade level and standard.
 The cards are not limited to the assigned grade, and actually many of them could encompass multiple standards and grades depending on how the teacher uses the activity with the students.
 The cards can also easily be modified and often have extended activities so that they could be used at a lower or higher grade level.

 Use the main page grade level images or the Quick Links on the menu bar.

 Expand the content sections using the + on the content block bar, and - to collapse it again.

-4. The site has an Index that lets you filter by grade, standard, app/program and content area.
-Check it out from the main menu.
+THE WEBSITE IS SEARCHABLE!: The website has an awesome Index that lets you filter by grade, standard, app/program and content area.
+Check it out also from the main menu.

 What is a Task Card?

 The task cards are classroom technology integration activities that are designed to take normally 20-30 minutes for instruction.
 After the instruction, it is expected that it will take several class periods to complete the activity.
 Some of the tasks could be repeated throughout the year for mastery.
 Most cards have extension activities that provide additional lesson resources.